charlehsin/net5-webapi-tutorial/TodoApi/README.md

 - Use "POST api/Users/authenticate/cookie" API to authenticate and use "POST api/Users/signout/cookie" to sign out.
 - Use "POST api/Users/authenticate/jwt" API and Swagger's Authenticate button to authenticate.

+In the sample codes, we use 2 different DbContext for tutorial purpose:
+- For TodoItems, we use in-memory database.
+- For Users, we use Sqlite.

 You can find the added codes for each of the topics below in each commit.

+## Folder structure

+- Authentication folder: Handle JWT, auth cookie, and claim.
+- Controllers folder: API controllers
+- Data folder: Data context class for users.
+   - Migrations folder: Use Entity Framework Core to create the Sqlite database tables.
+- Identity folder: Define the AppUser class for Entity Framework Core, and define wrappers for ASP Identity's UserManager and RoleManager.
+- Models folder: Define some data classes used by API.
+- Repositories folder: Handle the storage operations.
+For users, we do not create repository directly since we are using ASP Identity.

 ## Initial tutorial